VEA - Vanguard FTSE Developed Markets ETF

 What is VEA?

 VEA is the ticker symbol for Vanguard FTSE Developed Markets ETF, an listed exchange-traded fund.
-Seeks to track the investment performance of the FTSE Developed All Cap ex US Index.
-Provides a convenient way to match the performance of a diversified group of stocks of large-, mid-, and small-cap companies located in Canada and the major markets of Europe and the Pacific region.
-Listed on AMEX.
+The fund employs an indexing investment approach designed to track the performance of the FTSE Developed All Cap ex U. S. Listed on AMEX.
 VEA is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the VEA options snapshot look like today?